As 31st January is approaching, people in the UK will have at their back of minds to submit the self assessment tax returns to HMRC.

 - Details of your income and expenses during the year from all sources

-- Your UTR (Unique Taxpayer) number and NI number
+- UTR (Unique Taxpayer) number and NI number

 Failure to Submit a Tax Return on Time

-It is a good idea to consult a tax professional, or just search “accountant near me” in google and you can easily find us in the neighborhood.
-Even, if you are not based in London, we can collaborate online.
-Contact us today at email@example.com or call us at 020 8050 4564.
+It is a good idea to consult a tax professional, or just search “accountant near me” in google and you can easily find us.
+Even, if you based outside of London, we can very easily collaborate online.
+Contact us today at firstname.lastname@example.org or call us at 020 8050 4564.